Rhinemann/mage-hack/src/chapters/Distinctions.typ

   *To Make Your Awakened Affiliation Distinction,* choose or roll a group from the Tradition, Convention or Craft Table, and then add a descriptor to it.
 The descriptor can be one defining a, pursuit, quirk, reputation, or identity (such as Relentless, Treasure-Hunting, Agoraphobic, Monstrous, Bionic, or Egyptian), or one you choose or roll from the Descriptor Table.
 Together, the descriptor and noun form your second distinction.

-  *To Make Your Focus Distinction,* choose or roll a paradigm from the Paradigm Table and then add practice and a number of instruments.
+  *To Make Your Focus Distinction,* choose or roll a paradigm from the Paradigm Table and then add one or two practices and a number of instruments.
 Practice and instruments may be created by the player or rolled from respective tables.
-Paradigm and practice are your focus distinction.
-You are encouraged to add a more detailed description, including the instruments used for this distinction.
+Practice makes your focus distinction.
+You are encouraged to add a more detailed description, including the instruments and the paradigm used for this distinction.

   *To Use the Descriptors Table,* choose any descriptor on the table, or you can roll randomly.
 If you roll, first roll a #spec_c.d12 and find the row for the resulting number.
 Then roll a #spec_c.d4, and find the column for that result.
 Your random descriptor is where the row meets the column.